isabelle-galleberg/IT2810-GetLab/README.md

 ## 🚀Git guidelines

-All tasks should be documented in a issue.
-When picking a issue it should have its own branch.
-We have disabled pushing to main branch, the only way to add code is to use merge requests.
-When merging to main branch, the commits should be squashed.
+All development tasks are documented in a issue.
+After assigning yourself to an issue, the issue should be solved in its own branch.
+We have disabled pushing to main branch, such that the only way to add code is though merge requests.
+When merging with main branch, the commits should be squashed.

 ### Semantic Commit Messages